DOE-ICoM/Torrent.jl/README.md

 - `min-index`: The starting index of the depth raster to use. [`Int`]
 - `max-index`: The last index of the depth raster to use. [`Int`]
 - `index-step`: Depth files need not be sequentially numbered.
 Depth rasters might, for example, have been written out every 60 or 120 time steps.
 That number would go here. [`Int`]
-- `index-offset`: The index number is used to compute when within the current simulation the flux boundary condition from the prior simulation is is applicable.
+- `index-offset`: The index number is used to compute when within the current simulation the flux boundary condition from the prior simulation is applicable.
 You might, however, want to start a simulation at a time corresponding to something other than the start time of the prior simulation. `index-offset` can be used to manage this case.
 For example, if you wanted to start this simulation at what would correspond to step 1,440 of the prior simulation, you could set both `min-index` and `index-offset` to 1,440. [`Int`]
 - `seconds-per-step` denotes the number of seconds per time step in the prior simulation. [`Float`]
 - `inset-from-border`: When a rivulet hits a border in the a Torrent simulation it is marked for eventual removal from the simulation and the position of the rivulet's head location stops evolving.
 As such, we don't want to create new rivulets representing the influx of material directly on the border.
 In fact, even if the local surface slope is generally away from the border, the local influx of material can push water back upstream and out of the domain.
 The boundary flux should, therefore, be seeded a few cells into the nested simulation domain.
 The units are grid cells of the *inner* DEM domain.
 A value of 10 may be a reasonable place to start. [`Int`]